LIBERATOR

 Operation Instructions :

-Connect outlet plug of the charger to the Daisy.
+Connect outlet plug of the charger to the Liberator.

 Connect the inlet plug of the charger to AC power socket, and when or if connected, turn the power switch on.